matthew-setiawan/Analogue-Music-Synthesizer/report/advanced_features.md

   | West     | 5    | 3      |
   | East     | 6    | 3      |

-In the music synthesizer, we implemented automatic octave detection across multiple boards by detecting the position of the connected boards using the inputs in the method explained above.

-When a board was connected to another board, it would detect the presence of the adjacent board by checking the voltage levels on the east and west detect pins.
-This information was then used to determine the position of the board in the chain and adjust the octave accordingly (make octave lower when it's a left slave and higher otherwise).
+Using this method, we could automatically detect if the master was at the left or right of the board.
+This information was then used to adjust the octave accordingly (make octave lower when it's a left slave and higher otherwise).

 ## 4.2 Advanced Waveforms